HomeAnswersInfertilityhcg injections

 Hello doctor,

-I conceived with the help of frozen embryo transfer, which was done the 26th of last month.
+I conceived with the help of frozen embryo transfer, which was on last month.
 My last menstrual period was on the seventh of last month.
 My beta hCG was 494 on seventh of this month, it was 886 on the ninth, and it was 2875 on the 12th.
 A few days back, I started mild spotting, so I consulted a doctor.
 He did an ultrasound and said everything is fine.
 The ultrasound picture had a small black hole in it.
 The doctor prescribed Ovidac and Michele injection.
 Yesterday, I decided to get a beta hCG checked, and it was 10636.
 Does Ovidac interfere with beta hCG?
 I took Ovidac 24 hours before the blood test.
 Please explain.
 Thank you.

 Hi,